japila-books/spark-sql-internals/docs/spark-sql-functions-collection.md

 ====
 A schema can be one of the following:

-. link:spark-sql-DataType.adoc[DataType] as a Scala object or in the JSON format
+. spark-sql-DataType.md[DataType] as a Scala object or in the JSON format

-. link:spark-sql-StructType.adoc[StructType] in the DDL format
+. spark-sql-StructType.md[StructType] in the DDL format
 ====

 [source, scala]